opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_51/report.md

 57     The Husband’s evidence on his sole contributions towards the down payment of $3,950 and $15,800 is also not helpful.
 While the cheques were issued from his Easicredit account, there is no evidence that he had the source of funds to meet such payments.

-58     Looking at his Easicredit account statements, on 3 October 2005, there was a funds transfer of $15,000 in order for him to have the funds to issue a cheque for $15,800[\[note: 26\]](#Ftn_26).
+58     Looking at his Easicredit account statements, on 3 October 2005, there was a funds transfer of $15,000 in order for him to have the funds to issue a cheque for $15,800[^26].
 Prior to this deposit, his Easicredit account was in deficit.
 There is no evidence showing that the Husband had other bank accounts or assets which would have enabled him to make that funds transfer of $15,000.

-59     The only evidence he had produced was his other bank account (DBS), in which there was less than $1,000 in October 2005[\[note: 27\]](#Ftn_27) and his UOB account.
-The UOB bank account (UOB) at the material time, did not appear to have sufficient funds because he had to transfer funds from his DBS account to ensure that the cheques issued from his UOB account would be cleared for payment[\[note: 28\]](#Ftn_28).
+59     The only evidence he had produced was his other bank account (DBS), in which there was less than $1,000 in October 2005[^27] and his UOB account.
+The UOB bank account (UOB) at the material time, did not appear to have sufficient funds because he had to transfer funds from his DBS account to ensure that the cheques issued from his UOB account would be cleared for payment[^28].

 60     If the sum of $15,000 came from another of the Husband’s own accounts, there would not be a need for him to have a deficit in his Easicredit account in the first place, as he would have been easily able to clear that deficit.